nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Thursday 6-Apr-2023

+Spent more time tweaking VSCode for Java development, and working with the Testing and Debugging tools (for Java) in VSCode.
+I was able to import an existing project with a large file hierarchy, edit files, run tests (passing), and do the usual git operations.

+The Bucket Sort experimentation took several more hours of my day.
+I was exploring the performance implications of various changes to the algorithm, and trying to understand the algorithmic complexity through the modular method calls.
+At some point in the future I want to design Bucket Sort again, from the ground-up, through TDD, code, and analysis.

 ## Wednesday 5-Apr-2023

 More on getting tests set up for Java in VSCode: